Difference Between Sand and Soil

 Main Differences Between Sand and Soil

-1. They are also different in terms of weight; Sand is much lighter when compared to the heavier soil.
+1. They are also different in terms of weight; Sand is much lighter when compared to heavier soil.

 Difference Between Sand and Soil